openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/posix/posix_package_api/posix_package_constants_vars.md

 public const AT_EMPTY_PATH: Int32 = 0x1000
 ```

-Function: Represents a file descriptor returned when an empty path (i.e., no file or directory specified) is encountered in the filesystem.
+Function: Represents a file descriptor returned when an empty path (i.e., no file or directory specified) is encountered in the file system.
 Applicable to functions `open`, `open64`, `openat`, `openat64`, belonging to the function parameter `oflag`.

 > **Note:**
 >